-The news showed us incredible images: waves engulfing entire farms, ships rolling into parking lots, cars washing down the street like dead leaves, and uprooted houses ambling through the streets.
+The news from the Tōhoku earthquake and tsunami in Japan showed us incredible images: waves engulfing entire farms, ships rolling into parking lots, cars washing down the street like dead leaves, and uprooted houses ambling through the streets.
 But the truly incredible is yet to come, for the insurance companies are beginning to assess the damage.

 The earliest estimate put the cost near $35 billion, but that figure proved premature.
 Damage from aftershocks and the nuclear-plant explosion is continuing to add to the total costs for reconstruction.